 This guide helps a workshop understand the problem, the right user profile, the business reason, what to compare, and what M&H Group should confirm.

-Best for bodyshops, dealer paint departments, mixing rooms, and workshops that need cleaner paint-process discipline.
+Best for bodyshops, dealer paint departments, mixing rooms, wheel-repair centers, and workshops that need a cleaner, repeatable paint-process routine.

-A controlled cleaning route reduces contamination risk, supports repeatable paint work, and makes the paint department easier to manage.
+A controlled Drester option reduces contamination risk, supports repeatable paint work, keeps cleaning responsibility clear, and makes the paint department easier to manage after installation.

-Compare paint type, manual versus automatic cleaning, number of guns per day, mixing-room space, waste route, and consumables.
+Compare paint type, manual versus automatic cleaning, number of guns per day, whether the shop also needs wheel washing, mixing-room space, filtration, waste option, consumables, and operator handover.

 What to ask M&H Group

-Ask M&H Group to confirm paint type, gun volume, wash method, room layout, waste handling, consumables, and operator routine.
+Ask M&H Group to confirm paint type, gun volume, wash method, room layout, wheel-wash need, waste handling, consumables, and the daily operator routine before selecting the model.

 Manual or automatic gun cleaner?